Lecture 2-5: Transport

 When

-holds.
-In this case, the type is(λ j → p (i0 ∧ j)) = (λ j → p i0)
+i = i0, thetransport-fixingshould give backa, because we’ve claimed that transport should be constant when~ iholds.
+In this case, the type is(λ j → p (i0 ∧ j)) = (λ j → p i0)which is constant atA, which is indeed the type ofa. -

 When

-Of course, this helper specialises to subst
+Of course, this helper specialises to subst, which is a particular

-instance of transport
+instance of transport.

 subst-filler : (B : A → Type ℓ) (p : x ≡ y) → (b : B x) → PathP (λ i → B (p i)) b (subst B p b) subst-filler B p = transport-filler (λ i → B (p i))

-to prove that that transporting an element
+Try using transport-fixing to prove that that transporting an element

 transport-refl : (a : A) → transport (λ i → A) a ≡ a -- Exercise: -- transport-refl {A = A} a i = {!!}

-An important application of transport-fixing
+An important application of transport-fixing is showing that

-is invertible.
+transport is invertible.

 transport-cancel : (p : A ≡ B) (b : B) → transport (λ i → p i) (transport (λ i → sym p i) b) ≡ b